Ya-Seeeen/spring-web-flux-poc/README.md

     docker build -t <name>:<tag> .
     ```

-    Now, the yaml (app-deployment.yaml) file needs to be created from project root directory with database configurations and service object which exposes the port.
+    Now, the yaml (app-deployment.yaml) file needs to be created from project root directory with database configurations and created image name and service object which exposes the port.
 See the sample here:

     ```
     apiVersion: v1 # Kubernetes API version